 One of the easiest ways of reducing belly fat is to cut out processed foods in your diet.
 They contain preservatives and unhealthy fats which also lead to a significant rise in your sugar levels.

-Fr beverages, you should absolutely avoid carbonated sodas and sugar drinks as they can lead to a spike in your sugar levels.
+You should absolutely avoid carbonated sodas and sugar drinks as they can increase your sugar levels.
 You should opt for beverages like herbal teas, infused water, etc.

 Exercising is beneficial for both diabetic and non-diabetic people.
 It can help you avoid muscle stiffness, improve flexibility and also help you keep your sugar levels under control.
 Having a regular workout regime can also help you improve your heart health.
 It can help you boost your mental health and has innumerable benefits for a diabetic person.

 One of the best ways to avoid belly fat is through exercise.
 Engaging in a high-intensity workout can help you avoid belly fat.
 The following exercises are recommended for a person having diabetes-

 Stress can also lead to excess abdominal fat.
 To keep yourself stress-free, you can practise yoga, meditation, light up incense sticks, have a good laugh with your friends, etc. You should also make sure that you have an ample amount of sleep in a day.
 There is a direct relationship between your stress levels and your sugar levels.
 Increased stress can cause a spike in your sugar levels.
 Therefore, you should try to remain stress-free at all times.

 Obesity can lead to a number of diseases such as hypertension, diabetes, heart diseases, etc. Abdominal fat is not only harmful for people who have diabetes but it can also be a risk factor for developing diabetes in healthy people.
 It is only through everyday practices like eating a healthy diet, working out on a regular basis or keeping yourself stress-free, that you will be able to avoid abdominal (visceral) fat.